rktfoss/zBoot/README.md

 Our goal is to make zBoot a **drop-in replacement** for traditional bootloaders while introducing opt-in features that improve security and recovery without breaking existing workflows.

+- **zBoot is NOT assoiated with the creators of zig, ziglang or entities betrothed by zig.**
+- "Not saying we don't want to be, just don't blame Zig if zBoot breaks your system, that will be on us !"

 Contact details for **Contributers only** buildr@zboot.org